If you rely on power for medical or life support equipment, its vital that you have a plan in place in the event of a power outage.

 To register, please contact us on 131 003 and we will immediately flag you as dependent on life support equipment in our systems and notify your electricity retailer.

-We will then issue you with an information pack including a medical confirmation form which needs to be signed by a registered medical practitioner.
+We will then issue you with an information pack including a Medical Confirmation Form which needs to be signed by a registered medical practitioner.
+We will also accept a medical certificate for the purpose of medical confirmation provided it is signed and dated by a registered medical practitioner and includes details of the type of equipment you require.

-Your registration for life support equipment will be finalised on receipt of the completed medical confirmation form, and we will notify your electricity retailer as well.
+Your registration for life support equipment will be finalised on receipt of your medical confirmation, and we will notify your electricity retailer as well.

 You should also contact your electricity retailer so that they can make sure you are receiving the government rebates for which you are eligible.